 - A temporary hair color technique that needs no commitment.

-- Can be practiced with soft pastel chalks available easily.
+- It can be practiced with soft pastel chalks that are readily available.

-- Suits all types of hair irrespective of hair color (best for blonde and brunette beauties).
+- Suits all hair types irrespective of hair color (best for blonde and brunette beauties).

 - Does not damage hair strands.

-- Can be washed out easily with water (or sometimes simple oiling and conditioning).
+- It can be washed out easily with water (or sometimes simple oiling and conditioning).

-- Can be styled easily with no restriction.
+- It can be styled easily with no restrictions.

-- An inexpensive and less time-consuming way to get colored hair.
+- It is an inexpensive and less time-consuming way to get colored hair.

-- A fun and exciting way to try new colors on your hair frequently.
+- It is a fun and exciting way to try new colors on your hair frequently.

 Cons:

-- A little tough to make it show up on dark hair.
+- It’s a little tricky to make it show up on dark hair.

-- May dry out the locks by stealing moisture from the strands.
+- It may dry out the locks by stealing moisture from the strands.